 With great sales come (not so) great returns.
-As in, a forecasted $66.7 billion in product headed back to fulfillment operations from the 2021 holiday season according to a recent CBRE report, “Tis the Stressful Season for Holiday Gift Returns.”
+As in, a forecasted $66.7 billion in products headed back to fulfillment operations from the 2021 holiday season according to a recent CBRE report, “Tis the Stressful Season for Holiday Gift Returns.”

 In that same report, CBRE states that the average cost to return a $50 item is as much as 66% of the original sales price – up from 59% in 2020.
-That means greater pressure on already-thin profit margins and the risk that a successful, if challenging, peak season grows less successful over time.
+That means greater pressure on already-thin profit margins and the risk that a successful if challenging, peak season grows less successful over time.

 For sellers, that means time is of the essence.
-The longer it takes to get product back onto warehouse shelves, the larger the discount required to re-sell that item, especially in fashion categories with less than 90-day cycles.
+The longer it takes to get a product back onto warehouse shelves, the larger the discount required to re-sell that item, especially in fashion categories with less than 90-day cycles.
 So, getting returns back into active, available inventory is critical to loss mitigation.

 1. Optimize for speed and/or space